CSCfi/csc-user-guide/docs/apps/virusdetect.md

 to filter out the sRNA originating from the host organism.
 This filtering is done by running a BWA mapping against the genome of the host organism.
-CSC is not maintaining BWA indexes in Puhti environment, but you can use `chipster_genomes` to retriew bwa indexes used by the Chipster service.
+CSC is not maintaining BWA indexes in Puhti environment, but you can use `chipster_genomes` to retrieve bwa indexes used by the Chipster service.

 ```text
 chipster_genomes bwa